Home advantage: Advantages

 In most team sports, the home or hosting team is considered to have a significant advantage over the away or visiting team.
 Due to this, many important games (such as playoff or elimination matches) in many sports have special rules for determining what match is played where.
-In association football, matches with two legs, one game played in each team's "home", are common.
+In association football, matches with two legs, one game played in each team's "home", are common, with the team hosting the second leg having this home-field advantage.
 It is also common to hold important games, such as the Super Bowl, at a neutral site in which the location is determined years in advance.
 In many team sports in North America (including baseball, basketball, and ice hockey), playoff series are often held with a nearly equal number of games at each team's site.
-However, as it is usually beneficial to have an odd number of matches in a series (to prevent ties), the final home game is often awarded to the team that had the most success over the regular season.
+However, as it is usually beneficial to have an odd number of matches in a series (to prevent ties), the final home game is often awarded to the team that had more success over the regular season.

-An example is UEFA Champions League and UEFA Europa League home and away legs, with weaker teams often beating the favourites when playing at home.
+An example is UEFA Champions League, UEFA Europa League and UEFA Europa Conference League home and away legs, with weaker teams often beating the favorites when playing at home.
 The World Cup victories of Uruguay (1930), Italy (1934), England (1966), Germany (1974), Argentina (1978) and France (1998) are all in part attributed to the fact that the World Cup was held in the winner's country.
 A 2006 study by The Times found that in the English Premiership, a home team can be expected to score 37.29% more goals than the away team, though this changes depending on the quality of the teams involved.
 Others have suggested that the increase in British medals during the 2012 Olympics may have been impacted by home court advantage.
 (However, having home court did not help Canada at the 1976 Montreal Olympics, the only Summer Games at which the hosting country failed to win a single gold medal.)